jomof/literate-hash/README.md

         String hash = LiterateHash.of(
                 "Beware the Jabberwock, my son!" +
-                "The jaws that bite, the claws that catch!" + "Beware the Jubjub bird, and shun\n" + "The frumious Bandersnatch! ");
+                "The jaws that bite, the claws that catch!" + "Beware the Jubjub bird, and shun" + "The frumious Bandersnatch! ");

         Result: JediGalaxyRaisesTiger